Community Assistance Program-State Support Services Element (CAP-SSSE) (97.023)

 Applicant Eligibility

-FEMA's ten Regional Offices will provide each State Governor's Office with the grant application package.
+The Cooperative Agreement is only available to the state or territorial agency so designated by the Governor, as the state or territorial National Flood Insurance Program State Coordinating Agency.
 The CAP-SSSE is administered through the Mitigation Division of each FEMA Regional Office.
 FEMA's Regional Offices will contact eligible States to negotiate a mutually acceptable grant agreement.
 Funding is made available when the grant agreement is negotiated and agreed upon.
 Continued participation in the CAP-SSSE is dependent upon completing activities described in the grant agreement.
-The SSSE is designed to utilize the floodplain management capabilities of individual States in a cost effective cooperative agreement with FEMA.
-A State's participation in the SSSE is voluntary and is contingent upon need and skill level capability.
+The CAP-SSSE is designed to utilize the floodplain management capabilities of individual States in a cost effective cooperative agreement with FEMA.
+A State's participation in the CAP-SSSE is voluntary and is contingent upon need and skill level capability.

 Beneficiary Eligibility